aws/aws-toolkit-azure-devops/Docs/cloudformation-execute-changeset.rst

 Description
 ===========

 When you execute a change set, |CFNlong| deletes all other change sets associated with the stack because they aren't valid for the updated stack.

-Updates a stack using the input information that was provided when the specified change set was created.
+|CFNlong| updates a stack using the input information that was provided when the specified change set
+was created.

 If a stack policy is associated with the stack, |CFNlong| enforces the policy during the update.
 You can't specify a temporary stack policy that overrides the current policy.

 Parameters
 ==========

-The following is the list of parameters available for you to set for the task.
-The required parameters are noted by an '*', the others are optional.
+You can set the following parameters for the task.
+Required parameters are noted by an asterisk (*).
+Other parameters are optional.

 Displayname*
 ------------

-    By default the name of the task, |CFNlong| Execute Change Set.
+    The default name of the task, |CFNlong| Execute Change Set.
 You can rename it.

 AWS Credentials*
 ----------------

-    Select the AWS credentials to use.
-If needed, click on +, and add a new AWS connection.
+    The AWS credentials to use.
+If needed, choose :guilabel:`+`, and then add a new AWS connection.

 AWS Region*
 -----------

-    AWS region name, for more information, see :aws-gr:`Regions and Endpoints <rande>` in |AWS-gr|.
+    The AWS Region name to use.
+For more information, see :aws-gr:`Regions and Endpoints <rande>` in the
+    |AWS-gr|.

 Change Set Name*
 ----------------

     The name or |arnlong| (ARN) of the change set that you want to execute.

 Stack Name
 ----------

     The name that is associated with the stack.
 The name must be unique in the region in which you are creating the stack.

-    A stack name can contain only alphanumeric characters (case sensitive) and hyphens.
+    A stack name can contain only alphanumeric characters (case-sensitive) and hyphens.
 It must start with an alphabetic character and cannot be longer than 128 characters.